shahria-codes/OurTab/README.md

 - **Role System** — **Managers** can update member settings (Rent, Role) and approve requests. **Members** have standard access.
 - **Manager Promotion** — dynamic role switching; if a non-creator manager promotes someone else, they revert to member status.
 - **Meal Management** — toggle "Meals On/Off" with a manager approval flow and automatic transition periods.
-- **Fund Deposits** — members can deposit funds into the house account (e.g., for rent or utilities), requiring manager verification.
+- **Fund Deposits & Refunds** — members can deposit funds into the house account (e.g., for rent or utilities), requiring manager verification.
+Includes support for **Refunded Deposits** when members leave.
 - **Collaborative Deletion** — house deletion requires approval from all members to prevent accidental data loss.

 ### 📊 Financial Dashboard